-Taking into consideration the budget and needs, we came up with a three year plan that touched on all aspects and desires, namely keeping the property in a livable state while construction was carried out and spread the costs over a longer period of time.
+Taking into consideration the budget and needs, we came up with a three-year plan that touched on all aspects and desires.
+Namely, keeping the property in a livable state while construction was carried out slowly to help our client spread out the costs over a longer period of time.

-We then installed an interlocking brick pathway where again the pattern and colors were carefully selected to match the house.
+We installed an interlocking brick pathway where, again, the pattern and colors were carefully selected to match the house.
 Conduit tubes were laid underneath the pathways for lighting and sprinklers which were installed later on.
-A good solid base of compactable road gravel was added, levelled out and compacted.
-Next came a thin layer of washed sand and we screeded out the pathways.
+A good solid base of compactable road gravel was added, leveled, and compacted.
+We added a thin layer of washed sand and screeded out the pathways.
 Hard plastic edging was hammered in using galvanized spikes.
 Care was taken to round out the curves and get everything looking great.
-Once the whole pathway was in we swept in Polymeric Sand which is a product that when installed correctly fills all the cracks in between the bricks and then hardens up and prevents weed growth.
-We then prepped the house for the fall/winter season, doing some exterior waterproofing, gutter repairs and cleaning, and minor roof repairs.
+Once the whole pathway was in, we swept in Polymeric Sand—a product that fills all the cracks in between the bricks and hardens to prevents weed growth when installed correctly.

-We also installed the slate patio (as always using a good layer of road base before cutting/laying the slate) and created a pathway as well.
-Each piece of slate was hand-selected and precisely trimmed so that a wonderful flow was created with equal gaps between each piece was maintained.
+We also installed a slate pathway and patio (and used a good layer of road base before cutting/laying the slate as always).
+Each piece of slate was hand-selected and trimmed to create a wonderful flow with equal gaps between pieces.
 Once the patio slate was all cut and placed, we made a mixture of sand and cement and created a solid base for each piece.
-Before progressing to the next step, we carefully lifted the newly laid pieces and applied a layer of compo (a cement and water based mix provide exceptional adhesion) to both the underside of the rock and the base cement.
-After allowing the patio to ‘cure’ we then added a special draining type of soil and planted creeping thymes and ground covers which will fill in the gaps over time.
+Before progressing to the next step, we carefully lifted the newly laid pieces and applied a layer of compo (a cement and water-based mix provide exceptional adhesion) to both the underside of the rock and the base cement.
+After allowing the patio to ‘cure’ we then added a special draining type of soil and planted creeping thymes and ground covers to fill in the gaps over time.